Online Master’s in Special Education Programs

 Teachers often start their careers with initial teaching licensure, allowing them to teach in the public school system.

-With their initial licensure, teachers can add on endorsements or certifications in other areas.
+With their initial licensure, teachers can add endorsements or certifications in other areas.
 For example, a teacher may gain initial licensure as an elementary instructor and then add an endorsement in special education.

-Some master's programs prepare graduates for initial licensure while others equip current teachers with the qualifications to add on a special education endorsement.
+Some master’s programs prepare graduates for initial licensure, while others equip current teachers with the qualifications to add on a special education endorsement.

 Licensure Tracks of Popular Master’s in Special Education Online Programs